Monarch Butterfly Flowers You Should Grow

-Choose Native Flowers
+Choose Native Monarch Butterfly Flowers

-Liatris, also known as Blazing Star, has many varieties native to various areas around the country.
-Joe Pye Weed (Eupatorium purpureum) is one of the best native fall nectar flowers, and can be grown throughout much of the migrating monarchs’ range.
-Native sedums, wild sunflowers and salvias are also excellent choices.
+Liatris, also known as blazing star, has many varieties native to various areas around the country.
+Joe Pye weed (Eupatorium purpureum) is one of the best native fall nectar flowers, and can be grown throughout much of the migrating monarchs’ range.
+Native sedums and salvias are also excellent choices for monarch butterfly flowers.

-More Nectar Flowers for Monarch Butterflies
+More Nectar Plants for Monarch Butterflies